Virtual reality: Applications

 In the engineering field, VR has proved very useful for both engineering educators and the students.
 A previously expensive cost in the educational department now being much more accessible due to lowered overall costs, has proven to be a very useful tool in educating future engineers.
 The most significant element lies in the ability for the students to be able to interact with 3-D models that accurately respond based on real world possibilities.
 This added tool of education provides many the immersion needed to grasp complex topics and be able to apply them.
 As noted, the future architects and engineers benefit greatly by being able to form understandings between spatial relationships and providing solutions based on real-world future applications.

 The first fine art virtual world was created in the 1970s.
 As the technology developed, more artistic programs were produced throughout the 1990s, including feature films.
 When commercially available technology became more widespread, VR festivals began to emerge in the mid-2010s.
 The first uses of VR in museum settings began in the 1990s, seeing a significant increase in the mid-2010s.
 Additionally, museums have begun making some of their content virtual reality accessible.

 Virtual reality's growing market presents an opportunity and an alternative channel for digital marketing.
 It is also seen as a new platform for e-commerce, particularly in the bid to challenge traditional "brick and mortar" retailers.
 However, a 2018 study revealed that the majority of goods are still purchased in physical stores.

 In the case of education, the uses of virtual reality have demonstrated being capable of promoting higher order thinking, promoting the interest and commitment of students, the acquisition of knowledge, promoting mental habits and understanding that are generally useful within an academic context.

 A case has also been made for including virtual reality technology in the context of public libraries.
 This would give library users access to cutting-edge technology and unique educational experiences.
 This could include giving users access to virtual, interactive copies of rare texts and artifacts and to tours of famous landmarks and archeological digs (as in the case with the Virtual Ganjali Khan Project).

-Starting in the early 2020s, virtual reality has also been discussed as a technological setting that may support people's griefing process, based on digital recreations of deceased individuals.
-In 2021, this practice received substantial media attention following a South Korean TV documentary, which invited a griefing mother to interact with a virtual replica of her deceased daughter.
+Starting in the early 2020s, virtual reality has also been discussed as a technological setting that may support people's grieving process, based on digital recreations of deceased individuals.
+In 2021, this practice received substantial media attention following a South Korean TV documentary, which invited a grieving mother to interact with a virtual replica of her deceased daughter.
 Subsequently, scientists have summarized several potential implications of such endeavours, including its potential to facilitate adaptive mourning, but also many ethical challenges.

 Growing interest in the metaverse has resulted in organizational efforts to incorporate the many diverse applications of virtual reality into ecosystems like VIVERSE, reportedly offering connectivity between platforms for a wide range of uses.